 Book 2: NEVER SAY NEVER

-Lisa Malden fell in love with Joe in seventh grade, but it was his twin brother, Patrick, who wooed her, who pursued her, who proposed to her when she found out she was pregnant.
-And he would have married her if his life hadn’t been cut short in a drunk driving accident.
+Lisa Malden fell in love with Joe in seventh grade, but Patrick, the more dynamic and charismatic of the Kelly twins, wooed her, pursued her, and proposed when she found out she was pregnant.
+He would have married her if his life hadn’t been cut short in a drunk driving accident.
+Seventeen years later, with her life at a crossroads, single mom Lisa fears history might repeat itself.
+Her son is in trouble.
+And her one conviction – that Patrick was the father of her child – could be a lie.

 From Deb’s FIRST KISS Blog ©Loner Llama Press: